INFORMSJoC/2023.0047/README.md

 The results are written in csv format in the [results](folder/) folder.
 Each run two files are written.
 The first one contains the headlines of for the data in the second one.

 ### Usage (evaluation)
 The number of experiments we conducted evolved over time.
-Thus there exist several different raw data result files in [results/rawdata](results/raw_data/).
+Thus, there exist several different raw data result files in [results/rawdata](results/raw_data/).
 To excecute a specific analyses choose one of the (commented) types in file `analyze_results.jl`.
 For instance, `rtype = "ANAL_IMP"` analyizes IMP variants (see the presice description next to the available types).

 ## Data
 The [data](data/) folder contains three subfolders: